-Over the past year of working closely with local restaurants and hospitality businesses (as part of my day job), I have witnessed first-hand the emotional rollercoaster that these often small, family-owned businesses have had to endure.
+Over the past few years of working closely with local restaurants and hospitality businesses (as part of my day job), I have witnessed first-hand the emotional rollercoaster that these often small, family-owned businesses have had to endure.

 It has been utterly relentless, and it isn’t over yet; not by a long way.

-If you’re heading out to enjoy your favourite local eatery this week, here are a few things that the staff at your local independent restaurant would want you to know.
+If you’re heading out to enjoy your favourite local eatery soon, here are a few things that the staff at your local independent restaurant would want you to know about hospitality in a post-covid world.

 As indoor hospitality opens up for the first time in more than 5 months in Wales, Kim Marsh from The Star Inn in the Vale of Glamorgan has told us she's "very excited but nervous" to re-open.@LBC | @LBCNews pic.twitter.com/3TriRFQXXT